 There is evidence suggesting that systems that enter into partnerships with other systems increase their capacity to provide high quality service to their customers.
 These arrangements may take the form of simple bulk water sales agreements to full out consolidation.
 Forging these types of quality partnerships can be extremely difficult for many reasons including the lack of impartial mediators, lack of adequately reviewed agreements, and proper financial assessments.
 One of the other obstacles facing the state and water systems is the lack of readily accessible information concerning what types of partnerships are technically and legally possible in a given area.
 The EFC provides support to the Public Water Supply Section to assess types of partnerships and carries out a series of tasks to support the ability of systems in the state to enter into these agreements.

-The EFC also conducts several trainings, workshops, webinars and one-on-one advising on topics of management of water systems.
+The EFC at UNC also conducts several trainings, workshops, webinars, and one-on-one advising on topics of management of water systems.

 Water utility managers and staff: We provide trainings, documents and tools to utility managers and decision-makers to assist in their managerial and financial duties of running the systems.
 In some cases, we work directly with utilities and provide direct advising on a case-by-case basis.
 Utility managers and staff are encouraged to browse through our Resource Library for upcoming trainings.
 Managers are also encouraged to subscribe to the NC Water Listserv, which is specifically designed for drinking water and wastewater utilities management and operations.